TKahyo/LTSD.pl/README.md

 It took about 12 minutes under the condition of Intel i7-3930K CPU @ 3.20GHz multi cores and 64GB  memory.

-Two result files are obtained.
+Two result files are generated.

 * tsd\_results.txt
     Putative TSD sequences estimated from LTR\_list.bed.